 - A high fashion retailer generated 58% of their triggered email revenue through sale promotions with half through a targeted promotional send and the other half through a cart mop-up.
 These programs alone drive $5.00+ in revenue per email - as high as some cart abandonment programs.

 These notifications are a great way to captivate customers who had previously shown interest in items, but weren’t ready to purchase at that price.
 Due to excess inventory and additional sales at the end of the year, this campaign can play a major role in a retailer’s post-holiday strategy.

 - A women’s high fashion brand used price drop notifications to bring inactive shoppers back to their website which generated a whopping 42% of their triggered email revenue.

 Pop-up lightboxes are all the rage these days for websites … while causing customers overall annoyance at entering a website.
 With SmarterHQ, retailers can stop annoying their customers by triggering the pop-up only when they’ve reached a certain engagement level and may be ready to sign up to commit to receiving emails.

-- An upscale department brand replaced their previous onsite email collection pop-up lightbox with SmarterHQ and was able to collect 5x more emails than their previous lightbox.
-This was due to the reliability of our program popping up for each session (versus intermittently not working) and not triggering until the shopper had reached a certain level of engagement.
+- Bloomingdale's replaced their previous onsite email collection pop-up lightbox with SmarterHQ and was able to collect 5x more emails than their previous lightbox.
+See their story.

 We’ve found that the more that retailers send personalized messages, the less emails they actually send, capitalizing on quality versus quantity.
 Using personalized email marketing campaigns, retailers can see revenue increase by 15% and customer lifetime value steadily increase over time.
 It’s never been easier to personalize and shoppers are asking you to make shopping a convenient experience.
 It’s time to give Amazon a run for their money in the personalization game.
 Let’s start personalizing!